 Some pest situations require only a one-time treatment to remove the bothersome bugs.
 Other situations require ongoing service for termites and other pests.
 We can help you prevent, control and remove termites.
 Our rodent clean-up services make your home a safer place to be.

 It may be tempting to try handling pests yourself, but calling in a pro is the safest, easiest way to handle the bugs and rodents.
-We know how to handle specific pest threats effectively, so you get rid of the infestation as fast as possible without putting your family at risk with potentially dangerous chemicals.
-We also green solutions for your pest problems to give you peace of mind about the products used in your home.
+We know how to handle specific pest threats effectively, so you get rid of the infestation as fast as possible.
+We also offer green solutions for your pest problems to give you peace of mind about the products used in your home.